SKOWHEGAN — Town voters chose Whitney Cunliffe to fill an open seat on the Board of Selectmen in a special election Tuesday.

 Cunliffe said he would bring his financial expertise to the elected position and that being retired would allow him to give his attention to the select board.

-“We must focus on addressing our town’s most pressing challenges while protecting what makes Skowhegan special,” his campaign’s Wednesday morning Facebook post said.
+“We must focus on addressing our town’s most pressing challenges while protecting what makes Skowhegan special,” his campaign’s Wednesday morning Facebook post states.
 “From stabilizing taxes to fostering thoughtful economic growth, my goal is to balance financial responsibility with the needs of our community, ensuring that Skowhegan remains a vibrant, affordable place for all.”

 York and Govoni have terms expiring this June.
 Lambke and Soll were elected in June 2024 to three-year terms that run through June 2027.